Matt4292/tech-blog/README.md

 Once everything is installed run the command "node seeds/index.js" in the terminal to seed the database.
 Then you can start the server by entering "node server.js" in the terminal.

 ## Link
+You can view the deployed application at [https://mj-tech-blog.herokuapp.com](https://mj-tech-blog.herokuapp.com)

 ## Questions
 If you have questions about the code you can reach out to me through GitHub at [Matt4292](https://github.com/Matt4292)